-What can be better in these warm months than a nice refreshing fruit packed with vitamins?
-Nothing better than orange wedges or orange juice, right?
-Everyone loves this fruit, but we consume it without the peel, and we use the peel for aromatic recipes or desserts and for decorations.
+Everyone loves oranges, but we consume them without the peel.
+We use the peel for aromatic recipes or desserts and for decorations.
 Our guinea pigs can eat oranges and they will get the most vitamin C from them.
 But, let’s see if they can eat the orange peel.

 Can guinea pigs eat orange peels?
-Yes, guinea pigs can eat the orange peels.
-In fact, unlike other fruits, the orange peels are edible for the guinea pigs because these peels also contain lots of vitamin C, just as the orange flesh itself.
-However, certain precautions must be taken before the guinea pig consumes them – due to risks of pesticides and chemicals or dirt.
-So the washed peels can be given in moderation, and they are perfectly fine and safe for the guinea pig.
+Guinea pigs can eat the orange peels.
+In fact, it also contains lots of vitamin C, just as the orange flesh itself.
+However, certain precautions must be taken before the guinea pig consumes them due to the risks of pesticides and chemicals or dirt.
+So the washed peels can be given in moderation.

 - Prevention of cancers – The guinea pigs will be safe from most cancers due to the limonene, phytochemicals and the flavonoids in the peel.

-- Prevention from scurvy – Since the orange peel has lots of vitamin C, just as the orange flesh, this will keep your guinea pig safe from scurvy which causes internal bleedings, loss of appetite, rough fur, and diarrhea.
+- Prevention from scurvy – Since the orange peel has lots of vitamin C, just as the orange flesh, this will keep your guinea pig safe from scurvy.
+This problem can causes internal bleedings, loss of appetite, rough fur, and diarrhea to the guinea pigs.

-- Very nutritious (calories, carbs, proteins) – The peel has calories, proteins, and carbs too.
-Who could have thought orange peel is highly nutritious as well?
+- Very nutritious – The peel has calories, proteins, and carbs, too.

-- Good digestion – there are fibers in the peel as well, because of this serve in moderation to avoid diarrhea in the guinea pig.
+- Good digestion – There are fibers in the peel.
+This serve in moderation to avoid diarrhea in the guinea pig.